Apartments to rent in Glasgow

 Terms and conditions - Glasgow Lettings

-We will prepare a comprehensive Tenancy Agreement in accordance with Scottish Law to protect the Landlord’s interests.
-Our standard Tenancy Agreement is a Short Assured Tenancy Agreement, which is for a minimum term of 6 months renewable thereafter by mutual agreement.
+We will issue a 'Private Residential Tenancy' (PRT) Agreement in accordance with Scottish Law to protect the Landlord’s interests.
+There is no minimum term with the PRT.
 The cost of drafting this agreement is included in our letting fee.
-If the Tenant does not meet the requirements of a Short Assured Tenancy Agreement we shall draft a Non-Housing Act Tenancy.
+If the Tenant does not meet the requirements of the PRT we shall draft a Non-Housing Act Tenancy.

 We will obtain references on prospective Tenants as appropriate including employers, previous Landlord, banking and credit check as necessary.
 Where we can not obtain suitable references we shall approach you, as the Landlord, for your agreement to take six months rent in advance.